Band-Protocol-Problems/Problem-01/README.md

 ### Why Not Stack?

-As mentioned earlier,

-- **Memory Complexity**: The stack can grow to the size of the input in the worst case, resulting in (`O(n)`) memory complexity.
+- **Memory Complexity**: In the worst case, the stack can grow to the size of the input, leading to O(n) memory complexity.
-- **Usage**: The stack is useful for problems where you need to track nested or hierarchical structures, such as matching parentheses or managing complex sequences of operations.
+- **Usage**: Implementing a stack-based solution can require more complex logic compared to other approaches.

 **Iterative Approach with Counter**: